David Sedaris: Personal life

+Sedaris currently divides his time between Rackham, West Sussex, England, and New York City.
+In 2023 he qualified for British citizenship, Sedaris told an audience in Sydney, Australia, in February 2025, but he had not had time to get a passport.
+In 2013, he purchased a beach house on Emerald Isle, North Carolina; many of the stories in his 2018 collection Calypso are set there.

-Sedaris is known to regularly wear a headlamp at night and spend hours removing litter from roads and highways near Rackham.
-Because of this hobby he is known locally as "Pig Pen" and has a waste vehicle named after him.
+Sedaris is known for regularly spending hours removing litter from roads and highways near Rackham.
+Because of this hobby, he is known locally as "Pig Pen"; he also has a waste vehicle named after him.